mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 nothing # hide
 ```

-Finally, to display the active power injections at each bus and active power flows at each from-bus end of the branch, we can use the following code:
+Finally, to display the active power injections and from-bus active power flows, we can use the following code:
 ```@repl DCOptimalPowerFlowPower
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.power.from.active)